odhiambokevin/portfolio/frontend/src/data/markdown/django-postgres-schema.md

 </Code>
 <br>

-For other django projects, `rinse and repeat`.
+For other Django projects, `rinse and repeat`.